mxcl/PromiseKit/Documentation/FAQ.md

 ## Why is debugging hard?

-Because promises always execute via `dispatch`, the backtraces you get have less information than is often required to trace the path of execution.
+Because promises always execute via dispatch, the backtrace you see at the point of an error has less information than is usually required to trace the path of execution.

 One solution is to turn off dispatch during debugging: